 This course provides essential knowledge in Intellectual Property (IP) for science and engineering students who are driven to succeed in inventions or are interested in IP strategies or patent related professions.
 The course covers the basic and practical aspects of intellectual property with an emphasis on innovation and entrepreneurship, patent creation process, patent classification, prior art searches, and patent portfolio strategic management.
-NOTE: This class includes a 1-day trip to the USPTO office in Washington, DC.

 - Basics of intellectual property

 - IP strategies (from a standpoint of corporations and universities)

 - Negotiations involving IP in contracts

 - Valuation and Metrics based quality assessment of IP

 Module 2: Patent Drafting